-Every personal injury case is unique and at the same time many are very similar.
+Every personal injury case is unique, and at the same time, many are very similar.
 Some personal injury cases take much longer than others.

 The Medical Treatment- Day 1 to Release of Treatment.